 Stains on Tile and How to Remove Them

-Why Is There Water Stains on my Tub and Tile?
+Why are There Water Stains on my Tub and Tile?

 The staining on your tiles and tub is a result of abundant minerals that are present in your water supply.
 While the water is treated locally at your cities water treatment facility, a small amount of minerals still pass through, and are part of the water you consume and utilize in your home each day.